COneal81/COneal81.github.io/_posts/2020-03-14-order_of_go_rails_application.markdown

 ## **4. Run cd name**
 * Ex. cd pet-app
-* In cd s in your terminal
+* this will open your terminal
 * run code . in the terminal.
-This will allow you to see and open your directories and files.
+This will allow you to see and open your directories and files.*

 ## **5. In the terminal, run rails db:create**